-Trump’s Worst Moments From His “60 Minutes” Interview
+Trump's worst moments from his "60 Minutes" interview

 Trump falsely states climate change could “very well go back” and that scientists are politically motivated:

-While insisting he didn’t believe climate change was a hoax, Trump also said he couldn’t be certain that climate change was fueled by human activity.
+While insisting he didn’t believe climate change was a hoax, Trump also said he couldn’t be certain climate change was fueled by human activity.
 He then claimed without evidence that scientists have a “very big political agenda.”
 Here’s the moment from CBS’s transcript:

 President Donald Trump: I’m not denying climate change.
 But it could very well go back.
 You know, we’re talkin’ about over a millions–